metauni/metauni.github.io/about/index.md

 For more information on how we instantiate these principles concretely, see the [praxis page](https://metauni.org/praxis/).

-## 1. Virtual is Real
+### 1. Virtual is Real

-Metauni is not built out of atoms, but it is nonetheless a real place.
-Many things are real but not physical: for example money and laws are real because they have real effects on the way we think and act, and there is a distributed consensus in the minds of millions of people on the subject of what money and laws are.
+Metauni is a real place.
+Many things are real but not physical: money and laws are real because they have real effects on the way we think and act, and there is a distributed consensus in the minds of millions of people on the subject of what money and laws are.

 The way in which virtual worlds can be real is different, however, because they involve in a fundamental way a simulation of space.
 A virtual world starts to become real when people spend a large amount of time there interacting in a way that depends on the simulation of physical space, when they form memories of those interactions, and those interactions shape who they are, the relationships they form and the ideas they have.

 Our observation at metauni over the past few years has been that when people meet to discuss ideas that matter deeply to them, on a regular basis, and over an extended period, and their joint creativity shapes the world around them in a way that is persistent, a virtual world can come to feel as meaningful and real as a physical space.

-It is my strong belief that this process can’t be short-circuited, can’t be rushed and can’t be faked in the same way a complex ecosystem like a forest can’t be faked.
-Virtual worlds can be real, but it isn’t automatic.
-If you want to build a virtual world that is a real place, do it slowly, with genuine intent and a respect for the capacity of the creative expression of individuals to shape their environment.
+We believe that this process can’t be rushed and can’t be faked in the same way a complex ecosystem like a forest can’t be faked.
+Building a virtual world that is a real place must be done with genuine intent and a respect for the capacity of the creative expression of individuals to shape their environment.

-## 2. Celebrate Purposelessness
+### 2. Celebrate Purposelessness

 > A long time ago a carpenter was travelling between cities, when he came across an oak tree which was so vast that a thousand people could stand underneath it.
 A boat could be carved from each of its major branches.
 Masses of people came to see it, giving the place a carnival atmosphere.
 But the carpenter didn’t even look at the tree, he just went on his way.
 His assistant was shocked, and said to his master “Why did you not even glance at it nor stop, I have never seen such a great tree!”